 As a family that’s still navigating the waters of social distancing, we’re looking for fun things to do outside and away from large groups of people.
 For us, a tubing trip at White River Canoe Company was a great fit.
 This outdoor adventure business gives visitors experiences canoeing, tubing and kayaking on the West Fork of the White River northeast of Indianapolis in Noblesville.
-We’ve also taken a group of teens inner tubing at Turkey Run.

 River Tubing with Kids

 Before we had kids, our group of about 20 adults would spend one of the last weekends of August camping out.
 Our Saturday entertainment was a river excursion aboard a tube on the river.
 We would pack giant coolers full of adult beverages and snacks and spend 3-5 hours just floating, listening to music and telling stories.
 About ten years ago, all of us started having children and it became difficult to get away for a weekend.

 This summer, we decided to take our 4, 5, 8 and 10 year old on a similar adventure, with Noblesville just about 30 minutes from our home near downtown Indy, it’s the perfect location for this summer activity.

 White River Canoe Company

 This outfitter sits right on the White River and their site is where you’ll start your adventure and end your adventure.
 Pull in to the driveway and check-in at the office.
 Be sure to fill out your waivers online before you arrive to save time and avoid a $5 paper waiver fee.
 Otherwise, you can do this from your phone when you arrive.